min2ha/ukwa-site/content/target/56194/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Of all the scare stories pushed by Remoaners, the chlorine chicken saga is the daftest

 he spectre of chlorinated fowl finding their way on to British supermarket shelves has created panic in the anti-Brexit media.